Maximum loss and maximum gain of spectrally negative Levy processes: Joint Distribution of Maximum Loss and Maximum Gain

-An analogous expression is valid for the marginal distribution of maximum gain in terms of excursions of $X$ from its minimum.
+An analogous expression is valid for the maximum gain in terms of excursions of $X$ from its minimum.

-The event that $X$ makes its first exit from an interval $[-x,y]$, $x,y>0$, at the upper boundary point $y$ can be written as $\{I_{\tau_y} \geq -x\}$ and will be used to find the joint distribution of maximum loss and maximum gain in this section.
-It follows as a corollary to the following theorem. \begin{thm} Consider a spectrally negative L\'evy process $X$ with scale function $W$.
+The event that $X$ makes its first exit from an interval $[-x,y]$, $x,y>0$, at the upper boundary point $y$ can be written as $\{I_{\tau_y} \geq -x\}$ and will be used to find the joint distribution of the maximum loss and the maximum gain in this section.
+It follows as a corollary to the following theorem, the proof of which uses similar ideas as in Salminen and Valois (2007). \begin{thm} Consider a spectrally negative L\'evy process $X$ with scale function $W$.
 Then, for $u > 0,\alpha > 0,\beta > 0$, we have

 In particular, $ \p\{M_{{\tau_\beta }}^ - \leq u\} = e^{-\beta {W'_+(u)/W(u)}} $. \end{thm}